 At the age of 21, Ms. Kelley exhibited with well-known contemporary artist Romare Bearden, Jacob Lawrence, Charles White and Horace Pippin in the unprecedented exhibit, “Black artist: Two Generations.”
 She showed in the acclaimed exhibit, “Fragments of Myself the Woman," at Douglas College Art Gallery, along with Howadina Pendelle and Faith Ranggold.

 Margaret’s work has been critiqued by the New York Times critic, Vivian Raynor as a “Noteworthy artist,” for her figurative rendition of “A girl in Paisley Print,” exhibited at the Newark Museum’s Artists: Emerging and Established.
 Other group exhibits include The Jersey City Museum, The Jane Voorhees Zimmerli Museum, Montclair State College, Rutgers University, Seton Hall University, Blue Cross & Blue Shield, Prudential, and Mutual Benefit.
 Bell Laboratories, Essex County College, Carter G. Woodson Foundation and the lists go on.The Boston Public Library, Mount Holyoke College, Spelman College, Perdue University and La Revue Modern Arts in Paris have sought her work.
-At the Age of 32, she became the first African-American artist to be commissioned by the State of New Jersey to position artwork on public buildings.
-She has been commissioned by the city of Newark to paint a portrait of Superstar, Whitney Houston, and her work has been auctioned at Sotheby’s, for the Harlem Dowling Foundation.

 The New York Times called her “Noteworthy.”